Appenzell Railways

 Appenzell Railways (Appenzeller Bahnen, AB) is a Swiss railway company with headquarters in Herisau.
-It operates a network of railways in the cantons of Appenzell Innerrhoden, Appenzell Ausserrhoden, St. Gallen and Thurgau.
+It operates a network of railways and a bus line in the cantons of Appenzell Innerrhoden, Appenzell Ausserrhoden, St. Gallen and Thurgau.

+It was founded in 2006 through the merger of the former Appenzeller Bahnen (founded in 1988) with the Rorschach–Heiden railway, Rheineck–Walzenhausen mountain railway and Trogenerbahn.
+In 2021, AB acquired the Frauenfeld-Wil railway.

 History

 The origins of the Appenzeller Bahnen company lies in a number of formerly independent companies and railway lines: